The most important tips to keep in mind if you are planning to travel to Cape Verde. Without further ado, let's get started!

 04 Foreign exchange: you do not need to carry cash from Spain.

 The most practical way to withdraw cash in Cape Verde is through ATMs.
-To do this, we will use our debit or credit card and we will be charged a fixed commission of between 1 and 3% depending on your bank.
+To do this, use your debit or credit card and you will be charged a fixed commission of between 1 and 3% depending on your bank.

 We recommend having a Visa card, as it is somewhat more widespread than the MasterCard, although it works perfectly well for withdrawing money at ATMs.